sambitsargam/algo-voting/README.md

 ## Inspiration
 We wanted to build a **Decentralized Voting System using Blockchain** .After read the hackathon readme file we wanted to made a vue app on the algo-testnet .
 In their People can Vote their Favourite team . we are making this voting app of the state cricket teams.
- **Using blockchain, voting process can be made more secure, transparent, immutable, and reliable. **
+ **Using blockchain, voting process can be made more secure, transparent, immutable, and reliable

 ## Advantages
 * You can vote anytime/anywhere (During Pandemics like COVID-19 where it’s impossible to hold elections physically.